leontrolski/dawdle/README.md

 google-chrome http://localhost:3000/?path=examples/example_3.dawdle.ts
 ```

-## A screenshot from the editor:
+## A screenshot from the editor

+(what self-respecting DSL project _doesn't_ come with an IDE...)

 ![example-3](screenshots/example_3.dawdle.png)

-Some random notes copy-pasta-ed from the code:

 ## Syntax

 - `header`s are in the form `:some_header`
-- the types supported are the JSON types, plus:
+- the literal types supported are the JSON types, plus:
   - datetime in the form `~some-ISO-8601`
   - decimals in the form `$1.05`
 - the columns themselves are not typed, it is up to the host language